denoyey/FileConversionTools/README.md

 # FileConversionTools
-FileConversionTools is a tool that makes it easy to convert various file formats, such as CSV to JSON, Excel to CSV, and more.
-With this tool, you can quickly and easily transform data between formats, helping to streamline your work in managing and manipulating data.
+FileConversionTools is a simple and efficient tool that helps you convert files between various formats.
+It streamlines the process of transforming data, making it easier to manage and work with different file types.